jooby-project/jooby/md/spec.md

 The spec module allows you to export your API/microservices outside a {{jooby}} application.

-The goal of this module is to define a common way to write APIs and provide you tools like live doc and testing for **FREE**.
-By **FREE** we mean:
+The goal of this module is to define a common way to write APIs and provide you tools like live doc and testing **with no extra effort**.

 > You aren't force to learn any other tool or annotated your code special annotations.
 All you have to do is **write your application** following a few/minor suggestions.